grbails/website-academic/content/post/dialectmaps/index.md

 title: 'Dialect maps'
 ---

-I run the **UK Dialect Maps** site, which includes over **30 interactive maps** plotting the incredible regional diversity in dialects of the UK.
+I run the **Our Dialects** site, which includes over **30 interactive dialect maps** plotting the incredible regional diversity in English dialects of the UK.
 The project began in 2014 alongside [Laurel MacKenzie](http://www.laurelmackenzie.com/) and [Danielle Turton](https://danielleturton.rbind.io/) and still gets updated each year with new data.
 It features:

 - dialect questionnaire data from over 8,000 respondents
 - respondents ranging in age from 10 to 89, and spanning a geographical region from Lewis to Cornwall